gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 <img src="/wp-content/uploads/workspace-focus-view-sort-columns.gif" class="img-bordered img-responsive center">

 * My Pull Requests: shows all PRs opened by you, assigned to you, or awaiting your review
 * My Issues: shows all issues created by you, assigned to you, or that mention you.
+Click the icon to open the Issue View for the selected issue, where you can view, edit issue details and create a branch for the issue.
 * Work in Progress: shows all branches with uncommitted changes

 Instead of hunting for these pieces of information separately, you can get a holistic view of what you’re working on.

 ### Team view